elizajames/WLCB_draft/pages/Minutes/1892-1893/1892_1893_complete_minutes.md

 We could join with Miss Dorsey in hoping that, if Maryland can not have her Nelson Page or Craddock, some Maryland woman may yet gather our native violets, may yet show the beauties of the State we love.

-The next reading was by Mrs. Whitelock, of a story of her own.
+The next reading was by Mrs. George [Louise Clarkson] Whitelock, of a story of her own.
 It was called: “Love’s House, a Thought Materialization.”[^love2]
 [^love2]: This story was to have been presented at the Oct.
 11, 1892 meeting.
 It was published in _A Mad Madonna and Other Stories_ (Boston: Joseph Knight, 1895) and an excerpt is also included in _Parole Femine: Words and Lives of the WLCB_ (Baltimore: Apprentice House, 2019).

 She painted two young lovers -- like two young birds -- marrying in the spring, and building and furnishing the house for themselves, -- and Love, -- to dwell in.
 There is a mother-in-law, and a fair young foster-sister of the wife, in the story.
 Through he first, perhaps consciously, through the second, unconsciously, we are told, comes, or seems to come: